kilrau/Lightning-Swap-PoC-v2/LIGHTNING-00-install.md

 ```shell
 $ ltcctl --testnet  getinfo --rpcuser=xu --rpcpass=xu
 ```

+### Coffee time
+It will take some time for BTCD and LTCD to sync with the chains.
+Get a coffee.

 ## Running Lightning Daemon(s)
 Once testnet sync is done for the Bitcoin & Litecoin daemons, we continue to the next section which explains how to setup two lnd processes for Exchange-A and Exchange-B